 The best Grammy Awards performances include the most memorable, show-stopping moments in Grammy history.
 From Michael Jackson's 1988 performance of "Man in the Mirror" to Mary J. Blige's extraordinary performance of "No More Drama" in 2002, this list represents the best of the best of those who have ever hit the Grammy stage.
 Be sure to vote for your favorites (and vote down those you didn't like).

-Over the years, the Grammy Awards have offered viewers amazing performances -- some solo and some collaborations.
-The collaborations include artists coming together to pay tribute to great musicians who've died (think Bruce Springsteen, Dave Grohl, Steve Van Zandt and Elvis Costello doing a rousing rendition of "London Calling" for Joe Strummer in 2003).
+Over the years, the Grammy Awards have offered viewers amazing performances - some solo and some collaborations.
+The collaborations include artists coming together to pay tribute to great musicians who've passed (think Bruce Springsteen, Dave Grohl, Steve Van Zandt, and Elvis Costello doing a rousing rendition of "London Calling" for Joe Strummer in 2003).
 In 2001, Eminem and Elton John joined forces on the Grammy Awards stage to perform Eminem's hit song "Stan."

 Aretha Franklin certainly deserves a spot on this list.
 In 1998, the Queen of Soul agreed to step in for the ailing Luciano Pavarotti to perform an incredibly powerful and moving version of "Nessun Dorma."
 She didn't disappoint.

 Enjoy this list of the best Grammy Awards performances.